sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- CI pipeline
-- Host site on netlify
+- Host site on netlify with CI/CD
 - Ensure DB is persisted on redeploys
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/